AndreiaMatias/AndreiaMatias/README.md

 # Andréia Matias' Repositories

 - 👋 Hi, I’m @AndreiaMatias
 - 👀 I’m a data analyst.
-I'm interested in Java, Python and Data Science
+I'm interested in analytics, Excel, SQL, Python and Data Science
-- 🌱 I’m currently learning Data Science and Java.
+- 🌱 I’m currently learning Data Science.

 <p>Here you can find some of the projects I did:</p>